plaquette/write_bacass_input_csv/README.md

 To run this workflow, you need to have the following installed:

-- Nextflow (version 20.10.0 or higher)
+- Nextflow
 - Python3 (for running the Python scripts)
-- Skewer (for checking the FastQ files)
+- Singularity to run [skewer](https://github.com/relipmoc/skewer) (for checking the FastQ files)

 ## Input